Lcrypto/Classical-and-Quantum-Topology-ML-toric-spherical/README.md

 The first row, on which the collapse was carried out, contains 6 circulants of size 8 and weight 1.
-2 shift 0 circulants correspond to the first energy level, 4 shift 2 circulants correspond to the second energy level:
+2 shift 0 circulants correspond to the first energy level, 4 shift 2 circulants correspond to the second energy level (Carbon):

 $$